 Building upon the foundations of the SmythStrong Program is essential to facilitating the development of a robust business class in Smyth County moving forward.
 The first step in plotting this course is to continue to invest in local start-ups through grant programs, knowledge sharing, mentorships, and the creation of a revolving fund that extends loans to those who may not qualify for traditional services.
-Through these efforts, the initial barrier to entry - logistics, funding, and know-how - can be drastically reduced.
+Through these efforts, the initial barrier to entry-logistics, funding, and know-how-can be drastically reduced.
 A second step in crafting an entrepreneurial ecosystem in Smyth County is the creation of a Business Incubator Space as well as a Makerspace to support small businesses in their early stages.
 These spaces not only could function as a launch pad for new small businesses, providing storefronts, meeting spaces, and tools, but they could function as a community resource for all businesses or those looking to break into the retail or commerce market.

-The concept to the right, showcasing a former turned incubator space Boones Mill, Virginia, highlights the impact that adaptive reuse can have on improving the entrepreneurial ecosystem of a community.
-This redevelopment showcases a fresh facade, large, bright, windows, an overhang for visitors, and an outdoor seating area, as well as spaces for small café shops, style restaurants, and craft person studios.
-Similar efforts have the potential to launch Smyth already County's robust entrepreneurial ecosystem to the next level by providing storefront and office space for SmythStrong and similar local programs.
-Potential sites that could benefit from this type of redevelopment include the property located at 249 East Main Street (Marion) or other buildings primed for redevelopment in Saltville,
+The concept to the right showcase potential floorplan for an incubator space in one of Smyth County's towns or villages.
+This floorplan utilities an open concept with large open multi-use areas, space for offices, conference room, storage, and restrooms.
+As an example, this only shows one configuration, but the open concept allows a multi-purpose with flexible space for meetings, retail, and co-working, and administrative needs.
+Similar efforts have the potential to launch Smyth County's already robust entrepreneurial ecosystem to the next level by providing storefront and office space for SmythStrong and similar local programs.
+Potential sites that could benefit from this type of redevelopment include the property located at 249 East Main Street (Marion) or other buildings primed for redevelopment in